About recall actions

 Recall actions vary depending on the deficiency of the therapeutic good and the risk the deficiency poses to public safety.
 A recall action can occur because of simple problems, such as labelling or packaging errors, or for more serious problems such as an increase in unexpected side effects.
 To assist in the identification of the nature of a recall action, they are classified into one of the following classes based on the potential risk the deficiency poses to patients/consumers:

-- Class I - Recall occurs when the product deficiency is potentially life-threatening or could cause a serious risk to health.
+- Class I - Recall action occurs when the product deficiency is potentially life-threatening or could cause a serious risk to health.

-- Class II - Recall occurs when the product deficiency could cause illness, injury or result in mistreatment, but are not Class I.
+- Class II - Recall action occurs when the product deficiency could cause illness, injury or result in mistreatment, but are not Class I.

-- Class III - Recall occurs when the product deficiency may not pose a significant hazard to health, but action may be initiated for other reasons e.g. quality related issues.
+- Class III - Recall action occurs when the product deficiency may not pose a significant hazard to health, but action may be initiated for other reasons e.g. quality related issues.

 Making a decision to undertake a recall action